 We identified IT systems and controls over Dubai's Refreshment Company's financial reporting as an area of focus due to the extensive volume and variety of transactions which are processed daily by the Company and rely on the effective operation of automated and IT dependent manual controls.
-There is a risk that automated accounting procedures and related internal controls are not accurately designed and effectively.
-In operating particular, incorporated relevant controls are essential to limit the potential for fraud and error as a result of a change to an application or underlying data.
+There is a risk that automated accounting procedures and related internal controls are not accurately designed and operating effectively.
+In particular, the incorporated relevant controls are essential to limit the potential for fraud and error as a result of a change to an application or underlying data.